European School of Costa Rica

 The European School of Costa Rica is a K-12 International Baccalaureate school located in San Pablo de Heredia, Costa Rica with enrollment of approximately 500.
 It was founded in 1989.

 Languages

 Instruction is in English, Spanish and French.
 Sixty percent of the students are Costa Rican.
 Assistance is provided in Spanish and French.
 Teachers originate from over a dozen countries.

 Academics

 The curriculum is created by director Anne Aronson.
 Class size is capped at 20.
-Enrollees attend lunch with their teachers.bbStudent conduct and responsibility is a focal point of the daily curriculum, in addition to mandatory annual class trips within Costa Rica.
+Enrollees attend lunch with their teachers.
+Student conduct and responsibility is a focal point of the daily curriculum, in addition to mandatory annual class trips within Costa Rica.

 Facilities

 The school has soccer fields, basketball courts, a gymnasium, and string music program.

 Events

 This school has many special events in its calendar: Wearable Arts, School Picnic, I.B.
 Art exhibit, Trash Picking, 15 de Septiembre, Valentines Day, Halloween, State Fair.
 These are all celebrations on a specific date where students partake in several activities.